 The splitter essentially upgrades the RS3’s all-wheel-drive system, helping it move the power between the wheels faster and more efficiently.
 During dynamic driving it moves more drive to the wheel on the outside of the corner, the right rear wheel in left corners, and the left rear in right corners.
 The overall effect is less ‘pushing’ through the corner from the front axle, and a less-understeery car.

 In oversteer situations, the RS 3 will load the inside rear with a bit more power, helping to negate a slide and keep the car straight.
 But if you really want to go sideways, the RS3’s torque splitter will also force all its torque through just one rear wheel.

 The RS3 will has seven modes in total, and three of them will be RS-specific.
 In addition to the usual comfort, auto, efficiency and dynamic you also get RS Individual, RS Performance and RS Torque Rear.
 RS Performance is designed for track days, and RS Torque Rear is what activates the drift mode.

 Audi has also introduced new shock absorbers and along with optional adaptive damper control.
 Ride height has also been powered by 15mm compared to the S3 and 25mm compared to the standard A3.

 Up front you’ll find a McPherson strut suspension, while at the rear the new RS3 uses a four-link design.

-The standard car also gets new, six-piston steel brakes – though a larger ceramic system is also availible.
-10kg lighter than the steel unit, it also features a 20% improvement in cooling.
+The standard car also gets new, six-piston steel brakes – though a larger ceramic system is also available.
+10kg lighter than the steel unit, it also features a 20 per cent improvement in cooling.